"I am like the most self-critical person... deep down it's like, it's a mess."

 He thinks he's describing founders.
 He's describing himself.
 The vigilant child who couldn't stop scanning for threats found a way to turn the scanning into a career, then into a cause.

 Under stress, Type 6 moves toward unhealthy Type 3, the performer and image manager.
 The person who stops asking questions and starts projecting certainty.
-This is what the counterphobic Six looks like with inhibitions dissolved: all aggression, no questioning, no doubt.
+A Six at full throttle with inhibitions dissolved looks like this: all aggression, no questioning, no doubt.
 The opposite of the authenticity he prizes.

 "That's My Mask, Man"